shreyagummadi/Machine_Learning/README.md

 It is implemented on MNIST data.
 SVM and SVM Kernel both are implemented.

-CLustering is implemented using scikit-learn and implemented from scratch.
+Clustering is implemented using scikit-learn and implemented from scratch.